The Credit Card Interest Calculator That Shows Your Real Payoff Timeline

 For multiple cards, calculate each separately, then determine your total available monthly payment across all debts.
 Allocate minimum payments to all cards, then direct every extra dollar to the highest-APR card until it's eliminated.
 Repeat this process, rolling the freed-up payment into the next highest-APR card.

 However, recognize that this manual process becomes complex quickly.
-You’ll need to recalculate monthly as balances change, adjust when your income fluctuates, and constantly monitor for better balance transfer opportunities.
-This is where AI-powered platforms provide substantial value—they automate this entire optimization process continuously.
+You'll need to recalculate monthly as balances change, adjust when your income fluctuates, and constantly monitor for better balance transfer opportunities.
+This is where AI-powered platforms provide substantial value -- they automate this entire optimization process continuously.
+You can also combine debt payoff with better savings habits; our guide on how to save more money shows you how to do both at once.

 Understanding your payoff timeline and interest costs is the first step, but implementation is where most people struggle.
 A calculator shows you that paying $300 monthly instead of $100 saves you thousands, but it doesn't help you find that extra $200 in your budget or maintain discipline month after month.